Tutorial on survival modeling with applications to omics data: Survival analysis with high-dimensional input data

 \subsection{Unsupervised learning}

-Unsupervised learning methods aim to identify hidden patterns or data groupings, and are for example useful when a phenotype (e.g. a cancer type) is to be divided into several subtypes (e.g. to explain heterogeneity among patients).
-For example, breast cancer has been traditionally categorized into five conceptual molecular classes, originally using pairwise average-linkage cluster analysis of DNA microarray data, to better understand tumor biology and guide clinical decision making \citep{Perou2000,Sorlie2001}.
+Unsupervised learning methods aim to identify hidden patterns or data groupings, and are for example useful when a phenotype (e.g., a cancer type) is to be divided into several subtypes (e.g., to explain heterogeneity among patients).
+For example, breast cancer has been traditionally categorized into five conceptual molecular classes, originally using pairwise average-linkage cluster analysis of DNA microarray data, to better understand tumor biology and guide clinical decision making \citep{Perou2000}.
 Unsupervised methods learn underlying patterns from unlabeled data by transforming high-dimensional omics features into a lower dimensional space.
-Principal component analysis (PCA) is a classical multivariate technique that represents high-dimensional features in a low-dimensional space by building orthogonal (uncorrelated) linear combinations of the features that best capture the variance in the high-dimensional data \citep{Pearson1901}. \hyperref[fig:unsupervised]{Figure~\ref*{fig:unsupervised}a} shows the first two principal components of PCA using the RNA-Seq data of breast cancer patients from TCGA.
+Principal component analysis (PCA) is a classical multivariate technique that represents high-dimensional features in a low-dimensional space by building orthogonal (uncorrelated) linear combinations of the features that best capture the variance in the high-dimensional data.

-Different from the distance-based PCA with linear transformation, non-linear techniques have recently emerged, such as $t$-stochastic neighbour embedding ($t$-SNE). $t$-SNE uses pairwise similarities of individuals based on Kullback-Leibler divergence to project similarities into a lower dimensional space, ensuring that individuals with similar omics features are close in the generated embedding \citep{vandermaaten2008, vandermaaten2014}, see \hyperref[fig:unsupervised]{Figure~\ref*{fig:unsupervised}b}.
+Different from the distance-based PCA with linear transformation, non-linear techniques have recently emerged, such as $t$-stochastic neighbour embedding ($t$-SNE). $t$-SNE uses pairwise similarities of individuals based on Kullback-Leibler divergence to project similarities into a lower dimensional space, ensuring that individuals with similar omics features are close in the generated embedding \citep{vandermaaten2008}.
 The focus of $t$-SNE is on preserving local distances between neighbouring data points.
 Another non-linear alternative to PCA is UMAP (Uniform Manifold Approximation and Projection), which is a general dimension reduction method built upon Riemannian geometry \citep{McInnes2018}.
-Compared to other non-linear methods of dimension reduction such as $t$-SNE, UMAP can sometimes provide better visualization quality in a shorter amount of time, while preserving the global structure of the omics data better, see \hyperref[fig:unsupervised]{Figure~\ref*{fig:unsupervised}c}.
+Compared to other non-linear methods of dimension reduction such as $t$-SNE, UMAP can sometimes provide better visualization quality in a shorter amount of time, while preserving the global structure of the omics data better.